Do Cats Get Urinary Blockage More Often in the Fall?

 What Are Signs of a Blocked Cat?

-Feline urethral obstruction (the “blocked cat”) is a potentially fatal condition, usually seen in male cats, during which urine is prevented from leaving the bladder.
+Feline urethral obstruction is a potentially fatal condition, usually seen in male cats, during which urine is prevented from leaving the bladder.
 The urethra may be plugged with mucus, urinary sediment, inflammatory cells, or small bladder stones.

 Signs of a urinary obstruction in cats include:

-Your normally sweet cat may even swat or bite you when you try to touch him.
-This is because he feels horrible.
+Your normally sweet cat may even swat or bite you when you try to touch them.
+This is because they feel horrible.

-If your pet tries multiple times to urinate and produces just a few drops of urine or none at all, chances are good that he is completely or partially blocked.
+If your pet tries multiple times to urinate and produces just a few drops of urine, chances are good that they are completely or partially blocked.
 Many owners misinterpret the straining in the litter box for constipation.

 Feline urethral obstructions are life threatening!